N4DBJ/WindowsMaintScript/README.md

 * Event Log analysis covers System and Application logs for disk (IDs 7, 11, 50, 55, 98, 137, 140, 153), driver (219, 7023), hardware/memory (41, 2004, 1001), and VSS (12289, 12290) issues over the last 48 hours.
 * Shadow copy maintenance deletes corrupted copies (e.g., `\Device\HarddiskVolumeShadowCopy3`) and creates a new restore point for C: if needed.
 * SSD optimization uses `defrag /C /O /V` for TRIM (automatic); HDD defragmentation is prompted (default "No") to avoid long runtimes.
+* Temp file cleanup is SSD-safe, skips locked files, and restarts the Windows Update service after clearing the update cache.
 * Log parsing uses keyword-based patterns, which may include false positives.
 Refine patterns for precision if needed.
 * Large logs (e.g., CBS.log) or Event Logs may take a few seconds to parse.
 * Ensure the repair source (if specified) matches the Windows version/edition.